ITSM Service Desk Comparison Between Atlassian Jira & IBM Control Desk

-The agent looks through the requests and makes a decision on the ticket.
+The agent looks through the requests and decides on the ticket.
 They can mark it as completed or transfer it to the other party.
 The Catalog Service Requests Approval application is used to view active tickets and make informed decisions on them.
 For example, you can bulk resolve several tickets at once.

 The request form is a bit cumbersome, but most of the information (phone, email, ticket number, etc.) is filled in automatically.
-You just have to choose the request type and priority.
+You need to choose only the request type and priority.